Azordev/backend-template/README.md

 ### How to use it

-This code is meant to be run in a server accesible online, so other services can use it, in this case a ticket frontend.
+This code is meant to be run in a server accesible online, so other services can use it.
 This is a Rest Api solution using basic database create, read, update and delete operations (CRUD) as well as a basic token (JWT) generator/validator.

-I use a RESTful API to be used by any other client, but for human readability I also added `swagger` (it can even be used as an ad hoc admin panel!).
+It uses a RESTful API to be used by any other client, but for human readability it also have `swagger` (it can even be used as an ad hoc admin panel!).
 To use it from a client you need to make HTPP(S) requests, for example using `curl`:

 ```sh
 > curl http://localhost:8000/ping -v
 > curl -d "email=example&password=example2" http://localhost:8000/api/v1/auth/login
 ```

 But you can use any language or library: PHP, GO, C++, Rust, etc. The only unique point is how to manage the JWT.
-I decided to use a header named `x-access-token`, in order to avoid a normal way to check for tokens: `Authorization: Bearer` header.
+It was decided to use a header named `x-access-token`, in order to avoid a normal way to check for tokens: `Authorization: Bearer` header.
 This is just an extra security measure.
 To send a JWT token for a request in a protected endpoint, you MUST use `x-access-token` header.

 ## Pre requirements